Aussie funds prepare to capitalise on lucrative investment opportunities in UK

 “According to the blueprint, reforming the fiscal rules to treat unlisted productive assets as an asset will help incentivise long-term public investment in the net zero transition, creating the conditions for National Wealth Fund (NWF) and Great British Energy (GBE) to crowd in pension capital at scale,” the super fund-backed asset manager said.

-Namely, the UK government has made clean power by 2030 one of its defining priorities, and expects pension funds, both local and globally, to play a major role in financing the wider transition.
+Namely, the UK government has made clean power by 2030 one of its defining priorities and expects pension funds, both local and globally, to play a major role in financing the wider transition.

 IFM global head of external relations, David Whiteley, said that IFM and industry super funds are working with governments in Australia and elsewhere to find the best investment opportunities for fund members.

-“Australian and British pension funds have demonstrated their preparedness to collaboratively work closely with governments to identify investment opportunities that contributes to the long-term retirement savings of tens of millions of working people and accelerates the energy transition,” Whiteley highlighted.
+“Australian and British pension funds have demonstrated their preparedness to collaboratively work closely with governments to identify investment opportunities that contributes to the long-term retirement savings of tens of millions of working people and accelerates the energy transition,” Whiteley said.

 Last year, IFM and industry super funds released an energy blueprint for Australia that focused on policy settings to accelerate the energy transition in Australia, including faster approvals for transmission projects, removing regulatory barriers to battery projects and the development of a local Sustainable Aviation Fuel.